theturnout/court-data-pipeline/README.md

 The tool scrapes JSON-LD data from court websites, validates it against a SHACL schema, and stores the linked data as triples in a database.
 Web scraping is done using Scrapy, validation with pyshacl, and storage with oxrdflib.
 The standard vocabulary is provided by Schema.org and is supplemented with extensions developed for this project.

+This version of the tool will ingest URLs from a CSV and scrape the websites they identify for JSON-LD data.
+If found, the data will be validated before being stored in an RDF triplestore.
+Imported data can be retrieved in JSON format by running `db_exporter.py` located in the `scripts` folder.

 ## Requirements
 - Python >= 3.10
 - pipenv >= 2022.10.11